carsonfenimore/racker-stacker/README.md

 Note that any image format is supported - but jpg is the default.

+A few sample models are included in this repo - including a NetApp C250 and a time machine NTP box.

 ## Model Metadata
 For each model the json can contain the following:
   - width_inches (required) - equipment width in inches